Justin-Watkins/Justin-Watkins.github.io/04-FramingProjects.md

 ## Communicating the results

-Getting your research in the hands of Executives or Managers that need to understand the problem and potential solutions is more difficult than it sounds.
+Getting your research into the hands of Executives or Managers that need to understand the problem and potential solution is more difficult than it sounds.
 Communicating the results of a project that may require more esoteric techniques is an art.
-Every large management consulting firm has frameworks around framing problems and by extension framing the results.
+Every large management consulting firm has frameworks around problem solving and by extension framing the results.
 You can often borrow from these folks.
 Keep in mind that results can be complex or involve difficult concepts and it isn't always easy to ELI5 ^[Explain it like I'm five].
 As your credibility grows or as an organization matures, this process becomes easier.
 If your colleagues suffer from confirmation bias, exorcising that bias may be impossible.
 This is incredibly important to understand.

 > "We often use reasoning not to find truth but to invent arguments to support our deep and intuitive beliefs."
 >